May Night Sky Astronomy (2023)

 Penumbral Lunar Eclipse

-There will be a Penumbral Lunar Eclipse on May 5th which will be visible in Europe, Africa, Asia, and Australia with totality occurring at 17:22 UT.
-Penumbral eclipses only slightly dim the Moon's light and many casual observers might not notice a difference at all.
-NASA Map and Eclipse Information .
+A Penumbral Lunar Eclipse on May 5th will be visible in Europe, Africa, Asia, and Australia, totality occurring at 17:22 UT.
+Penumbral eclipses only slightly dim the Moon's light, and many casual observers might not notice a difference at all.
+NASA Map and Eclipse Information.

 May Planets

-Mercury is at its second elongation of the year and will be 25 degrees from the Sun, however, it remains a difficult target since it will only be magnitude 0.6.
-Jupiter will be bright around 10 degrees to the upper right which may help in locating Mercury in the morning sky.
+Mercury is at its second elongation of the year and will be 25 degrees from the Sun.
+However, it remains a difficult target since it will only be magnitude 0.6.
+Jupiter will be bright around 10 degrees to the upper right, which may help locate Mercury in the morning sky.

 Venus is always brilliant, shining with a steady, silvery light.
 Mornings in the eastern sky at dawn from early January through to mid-June.
-This month Venus is still close to M35 appearing the in the same binocular field of view.
+Venus is still close to M35 and appears in the same binocular field of view this month.
 On the 22/23rd of May, the Moon is close by.

-Jupiter was in conjunction with the Sun last month and slowly begins to reappear in Early May in the predawn twilight.
-On the 17th the waning crescent moon will be a degree to the right of Jupiter and the best views will be around 45 minutes before sunrise.
-There is a rare afternoon occultation by the moon on 17th May which will be visible in the UK.
+Jupiter was in conjunction with the Sun last month and slowly began to reappear in Early May in the predawn twilight.
+On the 17th, the waning crescent Moon will be a degree to the right of Jupiter, and the best views will be around 45 minutes before sunrise.
+There is a rare afternoon occultation by the Moon on May 17th, which will be visible in the UK.
 Start observing from 14:20 BST (13:20 UT).

 May Meteor Showers

 The Eta Aquarids is an above-average shower, capable of producing up to 60 meteors per hour at its peak.
 Most of the activity is seen in the Southern Hemisphere.
 In the Northern Hemisphere, the rate can reach about 30 meteors per hour.
 It is produced by dust particles left behind by comet Halley, which has been observed since ancient times.
-The shower runs annually from April 19 to May 28.
-It peaks this year on the night of May 6 and the morning of May 7.
-The nearly full moon this year will be a problem.
-Meteors will radiate from the constellation Aquarius, but can appear anywhere in the sky.
+The shower runs annually from April 19th to May 28th.
+It peaks this year on the night of May 6th and the morning of May 7th.
+The nearly full Moon this year will be a problem.
+Meteors will radiate from the constellation Aquarius but can appear anywhere in the sky.

 Eta Aquariid Meteor Shower